ModernRonin/Blazor.Mvu/README.md

 *Applications* we already looked at.

-Let's look at a more complex example that combines *pages* and *components*:
+Let's look at a more complex example that combines *pages* and *components*.
+(I'm using the awesome [MudBlazor component library](https://mudblazor.com/), so anything prefixed with `Mud` is just an existing component.)

 First create `Sandbox.razor`:
 ```razor